 Bootstrap 5 Nav Tabs

 Bootstrap 5 Nav Tabs transform a standard navigation list into a tabbed interface that shows and hides associated content panels without a page reload.
-They use the `.nav-tabs` modifier class alongside the Tab JavaScript plugin to manage active states and pane visibility.
-Use them when you need to present distinct but related content sections — such as product details, account settings, or technical documentation — within a single compact area.
+They use the `.nav-tabs` modifier on the `.nav` base class, combined with the Tab JavaScript plugin to manage active states and panel visibility.
+Use them when you need to present distinct but related content sections — such as product specs, account settings, or dashboard views — within a single contained area.

 Primary Class